aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 #### Final spline

 Through the preceding protocol, the initial spline was split into four discrete splines.
-The splines articulate with components of bifacial morphology that can be compartmentalised in the subsequent analyses (i.e., left/right \[directional\] asymmetry, blade/base morphological integration, etc.).
+These splines articulate with components of bifacial morphology that can be compartmentalised in the subsequent analyses (i.e., left/right \[directional\] asymmetry, blade/base morphological integration, etc.).
 The primary analytical gain achieved through this